 There were some who believed He did His works through the power of Satan.
 These were the religious rulers of the day who could not accept that He was from God because He spoke against the very attitudes and actions of their hearts.

 The Scriptures tell us that even the devils believe in Jesus, "Thou believest that there is one God; thou doest well: the devils also believe, and tremble, But wilt thou know, O vain man, that faith without works is dead?"
 (James 2:19,20), but theirs is not a belief that leads to salvation.

 Then there were a very few who believed that He was the Son of God who was come to be the Savior of the world.
 It was these very few men through whom the Gospel was sent to all the world after the Lord's resurrection.

-What about you?
-Is your belief a head belief?
-Do you believe Jesus Christ to be a "good man", a "prophet"?
-Or do you believe Him to be the living Son of God, the "Lamb of God, which taketh away the sin of the world?"
-Do you have a heart-belief?
+What about us?
+Is our belief a head belief?
+Do we believe Jesus Christ to be a "good man", a "prophet"?
+Or do we believe Him to be the living Son of God, the "Lamb of God, which taketh away the sin of the world?"
+Do we each have a heart-belief?

 Emma may wonder if Santa really "does that".
 There is no wondering about Jesus.
 He is, He does and He will eternally do so.

 "Wherefore God also hath highly exalted Him,

 and given Him a name which is above every name: